malikaiesh/Streameast/replit.md

 - Complete backup system:
   - One-click full website backups (database + files)
   - Download backups as ZIP files
+  - Restore from backups with one click
   - Manage and delete old backups
   - Automatic inclusion of database, uploads, and thumbnails
+- User Management & Security:
+  - User Management page with role-based access control
+  - Account Settings for password and profile updates
+  - Security Dashboard with threat monitoring
+  - Activity Logs tracking all admin actions
+  - IP Management for blocking suspicious addresses
+  - Security Settings for configuring protection features
 - Real database data integration for all stats and charts
 - Responsive design for mobile and tablet views
+- Professional modal dialogs for forms and confirmations

 ### Backend Architecture